nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 **Step 3**\
 If the budget is not active (has not been initialised or deleted by the user), a CashLehBudgetException is thrown.
-If the budge is active (has been initialised or updated by the user), the BudgetHandler self-invokes two methods:
+If the budget is active (has been initialised or updated by the user), the BudgetHandler self-invokes two methods:
-* printBasicWarning(): checks if the user's budget still provides a good cushion and prints a warning if not
+* printBasicWarning(): checks if the user's budget still provides a good cushion (meaning that he/she still has more than 25% of his budget left) and prints a warning if not
 * printSeriousWarning(): checks if the user ran out of budget and prints a warning if so

 **Step 4**\